 Victoria Estate in Old Thornaby is a mainly residential area with terraced houses and is generally run down.
-Two of the streets within the estate, Teesdale Terrace and Mansfield Avenue, are particularly bad.
-Teesdale Terrace is a single length of road with terraced houses on each side and Mansfield Avenue is divided into three lengths of road with terraced houses on each side, plus two business premises and a mission hall.
+Two of the streets within the estate, are particularly bad. are particularly bad. is a single length of road with terraced houses on each side and are particularly bad.
+Is divided into three lengths of road with terraced houses on each side, plus two business premises and a mission hall.
 These two streets are parallel to each other and are about 40 metres apart.